 - The driver’s intoxication was a major cause of your injuries

 Our experienced Chicago dram shop liability lawyers can help you recover the compensation you deserve; contact us today to learn more.

 Marijuana and Drunk Driving

 Like many other states, Illinois imposes penalties for driving under the influence of drugs, not just alcohol.
 This includes marijuana, even though Illinois now allows medical marijuana.
 It is still illegal to operate a motor vehicle while under the influence of marijuana.
 However, the state has not established a statewide test for the substance, and police officers only need test when they have a reason to suspect marijuana use – most frequently when the driver proves unable to operate a motor vehicle.
 Currently, trace amounts of marijuana, under five nanograms of THC in the blood from past use, cannot result in a DUI conviction.
 Greater amounts, however, could result in an arrest and criminal charges.

 Tough Legal Advocates for Drunk Driving Victims

 Drunk drivers cause thousands of fatal and serious injury accidents on our roadways every year.
-Our Chicago drunk driving accident lawyers believe drunk driving victims deserve to be compensated.
+Our Chicago accident lawyers believe drunk driving victims deserve to be compensated.
 After a serious drunk driving accident, get in touch with Horwitz, Horwitz & Associates in Chicago.
 We have the experience, legal skills, and successful track record you need on your side.